Qu4tro/savedIO_exporter/README.md

 This is now, **NOT THE WAY IT SHOULD BE DONE**.
-They have an API, which can and should be used to redo this all script.
+They have an API, which can and should be used to redo this script.
 If you still need it, it should work, hopefully.

     Usage: exporter.py [OPTIONS]